nardsqq/Wagon/readme.md

 6. Press Enter.
 Your local clone will be created.

 ### Installing Dependencies
-1. Run the following commands on Git CMD or Windows Powershell:
+1. Run the following commands on Git CMD or Windows Powershell (Run within the project's folder):
     - `composer install` - To install required composer dependencies
     - `npm install` - To install the default Laravel packages
     - `npm run dev` - To run all Laravel Mix tasks